Saint Petersburg: Literature

 Saint Petersburg has a longstanding and world-famous tradition in literature.
 Dostoyevsky called it "The most abstract and intentional city in the world", emphasizing its artificiality, but it was also a symbol of modern disorder in a changing Russia.
 It often appeared to Russian writers as a menacing and inhuman mechanism.
 The grotesque and often nightmarish image of the city is featured in Pushkin's last poems, the Petersburg stories of Gogol, the novels of Dostoyevsky, the verse of Alexander Blok and Osip Mandelshtam, and in the symbolist novel Petersburg by Andrey Bely.
 According to Lotman in his chapter, 'The Symbolism of Saint Petersburg' in Universe and the Mind, these writers were inspired by symbolism from within the city itself.
 The effect of life in Saint Petersburg on the plight of the poor clerk in a society obsessed with hierarchy and status also became an important theme for authors such as Pushkin, Gogol, and Dostoyevsky.
 Another important feature of early Saint Petersburg literature is its mythical element, which incorporates urban legends and popular ghost stories, as the stories of Pushkin and Gogol included ghosts returning to Saint Petersburg to haunt other characters as well as other fantastical elements, creating a surreal and abstract image of Saint Petersburg.

-Twentieth-century writers from Saint Petersburg, such as Vladimir Nabokov, Ayn Rand, Andrey Bely and Yevgeny Zamyatin, along with his apprentices, The Serapion Brothers, created entirely new styles in literature and contributed new insights to the understanding of society through their experience in this city.
+Twentieth-century writers from Saint Petersburg, such as Vladimir Nabokov, Ayn Rand, Andrei Bely and Yevgeny Zamyatin, along with his apprentices, the Serapion Brothers, created entirely new styles in literature and contributed new insights to the understanding of society through their experience in this city.
 Anna Akhmatova became an important leader for Russian poetry.
 Her poem Requiem adumbrates the perils encountered during the Stalinist era.
-Another notable 20th-century writer from Saint Petersburg is Joseph Brodsky, recipient of the Nobel Prize in Literature (1987).
+Another notable 20th-century writer from Saint Petersburg is Joseph Brodsky, recipient of the 1987 Nobel Prize in Literature.
 While living in the United States, his writings in English reflected on life in Saint Petersburg from the unique perspective of being both an insider and an outsider to the city in essays such as "A Guide to a Renamed City" and the nostalgic "In a Room and a Half".